-- Copy Machine Personnel Photocopies materials (stats, notes, quotes, etc.). - Credential Distribution Pass out credentials to the media; check government-issued photo ID. - Mixed Zone Coordinator Coordinates interviews in the mixed zone in events such as track and field and swimming and diving.
-Depending on the number of participants, this individual may need several assistants.
+Copy Machine Personnel - Photocopies materials (stats, notes, quotes, etc.).

-- Note Takers Compiles worthy notes during and after the game or day. - Photo Marshall Makes sure photographers stay in appropriate places.
+- Credential Distribution Pass out credentials to the media; check government-issued photo ID. - Mixed Zone Coordinator Coordinates interviews in the mixed zone in events such as wrestling, track and field and swimming and diving.
+Depending on the number of participants, this individual may need several assistants. - Note Takers Compiles worthy notes during and after the game or day. - Photo Marshall Makes sure photographers stay in appropriate places.
 Hands out photo armbands, if necessary. - Press Conference Moderator Introduces players and coach; directs questions from media. - Quote Takers Records postgame quotes from the press conference.
 A minimum of one person should be designated to take quotes for each team.
-They should get quotes from the head coaches and student-athletes. - Results Disseminator Transmits stats, notes, quotes, through appropriate delivery means (email, fax, etc.). - Runner(s) Distributes photocopied materials (stats, notes, quotes, etc.). - Spotter Helps the official scorer identify assists and any other assistance for official scorer. - Stat Crew Records the official stats. - Team Escorts People to escort the coaches and student-athletes to the postgame press conference.
+They should get quotes from the head coaches and student-athletes. - Results Disseminator Transmits stats, notes, quotes, through appropriate delivery means (email). - Runner(s) Distributes photocopied materials (stats, notes, quotes, etc.). - Team Escorts People to escort the coaches and student-athletes to the postgame press conference. - Video Crew Record video of the press conferences and post them online for media and host institutions to access.